-This will be followed by 15 minutes of Q&A from the audience.
+This is followed by 15 minutes of Q&A from the audience.

 Sorry your missed this webinar!